 When I was a child, one of the scariest stories at my hometown Temanggung in Central Java was about the voice of the barn owl at night.
 Many generations were told that the barn owl’s voice is a kind of signal that someone will die in the neighborhood.
 I saw many times barn owls in the past and many children at that time were afraid of looking at that species of bird even during a day.
 The myth about the barn owl actually supported the conservation of the most widespread of all birds that are active at night.

 Barn owl (Tyto alba) is called burung hantu (ghost bird) in Indonesian, or piyak (based on their voice) in Javanese.
 The barn owl is found almost everywhere in the world except in the polar and desert regions.
 The barn owl is a nocturnal bird of prey that specializes in hunting the small mammals and insects on the ground by using its sound location.
 It has sharp talons, very good sight at night with binocular vision, and feathers that can adapt for silent flight to support its hunting activity.

-Last year during the rainy season in November-December 2016 I had a chance to visit my home town in Central Java and found the first photo above.
+Last year during the rainy season in November-December 2016 I had a chance to visit my home town in Central Java and took the first photo above.
 It is forbidden to catch or kill the barn owl (Tyto alba) as forced by the local law.
 The largest and most destructive pest around the paddy rice fields is the rat.
 Barn owl is a natural predator of rat.